What to Expect from Your First Online Therapy Session with Shameka

 When starting therapy, I have found that meeting on a weekly basis allows for fuller and more continuous assessment and treatment planning.
 Once we note satisfactory progress toward your goals, we can discuss moving to biweekly or monthly maintenance sessions.

-What if I don’t like what happened in the first session or I am not sure it is a good match?
+What if I don’t like what happened in the first session, or I’m not sure it’s a good match?

 As much as possible, you should like and trust your therapist so that you can feel comfortable saying and hearing the hard things.
 The quality of the therapy relationship (i.e., therapeutic rapport) has consistently been shown to be one of the strongest predictors of successful treatment outcomes.
 So, if something feels off, let’s talk about it!
 We may be able to adjust our approach, or we can discuss what type of clinician might better fit your needs and preferences.